Welcome and here we hope to reflect the key events of our Christian life within school.

 Easter Garden Competition

-Over Holy Week the 'Easter Garden Competition' will be held.
-This is an opportunity for all the children to create a 3D garden that represents Holy Week.
-As a school we always attend during Holy Week as an important time of year to share together.
-The compettition will enable children to work at home with their families on their design together.
+Over Holy Week the 'Easter Garden Competition' gives an opportunity for all the children to create a 3D garden that represents Holy Week.
+As a school we always attend during Holy Week as this is an important time of year to share together.
+Our pupils and families work at home with their families on their design together.

-Keep a look out for photos of the winning entries this year!
+Have a look at the photos of the winning entries this year!

 Don't forget gardening club always have 'top tips' for successful gardening.